Differentiate ‘moral intuition’ from ‘moral reasoning with suitable examples.

 Moral intuition and moral reasoning are distinct yet interconnected processes guiding ethical decision-making.
 They often interplay, shaping our judgments and actions in morally complex situations.
 This essay will differentiate between the two using various parameters.

-Defining Moral Intuition and Reasoning
+Differences between Moral Intuition and Moral Reasoning

-In conclusion, both moral intuition and moral reasoning are crucial for ethical decision-making.
+Both moral intuition and moral reasoning are crucial for ethical decision-making.
 While intuition provides immediate guidance, reasoning ensures well-considered judgments, particularly in complex situations.
 A balanced approach, integrating both, is essential for ethical governance and policy-making in India.

 Answer Length